 Sillara 1861 m

 Appennino Parmense Orientale is a chain located in the Eastern part of Parma Province administrative boundaries, allined between Passo del Cirone in the Western end and Passo del Lagastrello in the Eastern end.

-The highest peak of the whole Appennino Parmense is Monte Sillara m.
+The highest peak of the whole Appennino Parmense - although for only twenty meters - is Monte Sillara m.
 1861, a secluded and charming summit lying on the main boundary ridge between Emilia Romagna and Tuscany, and showing gently angled slopes on its NE side and a steeper rocky face on its SW side.
 Sillara is surrounded by various charming lakes, amongst which the best known are the Laghi Sillara (Sillara Twin Lakes), located about one hundred meters above the mountain summit ridge, on its Northern side.

 The Parmense side is gently sloping towards the attractive basin of Laghi Sillara, while the side facing to Tuscany is higher and deeper, but very rarely climbed because of its long approaches and the poor quality of the rock.

 Due to its elevation and its panoramic situation, Sillara is frequently climbed all year round; other reasons of its reputation are the easy access both in winter time and in the other seasons along its different Normal routes, making the mountain a popular hiking, mountaineering and ski-mountaineering destination, and the renowned summit view over Alpi Apuane and the Tyrrhenian Sea with Gulf of La Spezia.
 In the clearest day is possible to see also the islands of Tuscany Archipelago and even Corsica.